bcgsc/xmatchview/README.md

 -l label for the tree trunk (6 characters or less for best result) -a alpha value, from 0 (transparent) to 255 (solid, default) -f file format (bmp, jpeg, png, ps, gif, pdf, tiff) NOTE: the png, ps, tiff and bmp are much better.

-* Files for the -s and -q options must correspond to fasta files used to run cross_match
+Note: Files for the -s and -q options must correspond to fasta files used to run cross_match

+* A third column may be used to specify the color of a feature (default feature color is yellow or black, for xmatchview and xmatchview-conifer, respectively).
+Users may specify any of these color names: yellow, blue, cyan, green, lime, red, sarin, forest, dirtyred, dirtyyellow, grey, lightgrey, orange, beige, black, white.

 </pre>

 ### CITING xmatchview/xmatchview-conifer